ssharmaSD/predicting_power_outages/README.md

 From the histogram above it is clear that the most relevant bins are: 0-10 hours, 11-20 hours, 21-30 hours, 31-40 hours, and 41-50 hours.
 So now I am able to create an additional column that stores the power outage durations in their bin format.

 **NaN values in the `climate_region` column**
 I noticed is that states outside of the continental United States did not have values for their `climate_region` column.
-While the number of rows may be insignificant compared to the entire data frame at large, I am going to impute the value 'Non Continental' into this column since I intend to use `climate_region` for my prediction later.
+While the number of rows may be insignificant compared to the entire data frame at large, I am going to impute the value 'Non Continental' into this column since I intend to use `climate_region` for my prediction model later.

 **Analyzing the `cause_category` and `cause_category_detail`columns**
 Similar to the `climate_region` column, I plan on using the `cause_category` column as a prediction feature.
 This column is also associated with the `cause_category_detail` column so I analyzed if there was any sort of relationship.
 In my investigation I wanted to see if perhaps certain values of `cause_category` were often associated with certain `cause_category_detail` values.
 My assumption was that if there was some sort of association then that meant the `cause_category_detail` included potentially useful information.